Wellness: Future of Workplaces

 We have seen the trends in the past few years—from healthier, people-centric designed offices to increasingly flexible workspaces.
 But what is the future of Workplace Design in Toronto?

 Communal - From experience, we understand that future of workplaces need to move towards co-working spaces.
 More traditionally the only real example of this has been a medical office building.
 Doctors refer business to other specialists often located in the same building.
 This concept is extending into other industries.
 Co-working spaces, naturally provide a form of curated communities.
 They create the loose connections and fringe businesses that stimulate new ideas, innovation, and new opportunities.
-The ability for neighboring companies to share new ideas will lead to innovation and create future value those buildings and environments that provide that will enable more business, increasing in value.
+The ability for neighbouring companies to share new ideas will lead to innovation and create future value those buildings and environments that provide that will enable more business, increasing in value.

 Flexibility - We are living in an environment where technology is rapidly changing the way we connect.
 In order for businesses to better manage themselves, communicate, and share ideas, that information must flow outside of traditional hierarchal structures.
 Organizational structures are rapidly evolving, but the flow of information should not be inhibited.
 New workplaces are increasing in variety and types to accommodate a much broader range of function, and people are moving to the space that best supports their work.